Tripwire (novel): Plot summary

-The prologue describes Victor Truman "Hook" Hobie's carefully planned escape route in the event of somebody discovering his "really big, well-guarded secret".
-His "early-warning system" consists of geographically-located "tripwires" that will warn him that he has been discovered.
+The prologue describes Victor Truman "Hook" Hobie's carefully planned escape route in the event of somebody discovering his "really big, well-guarded secret."
+His "early-warning system" consists of geographically located tripwires that will warn him that he has been discovered.
 The first is eleven thousand miles from his home in the United States and the second is six thousand miles out.
-His response to their activation would be to tie up loose ends, cash in, transfer his assets, and flee the country.
+His response to their activation would be to tie up loose ends, cash in, transfer his assets and disappear without a trace.
 Over thirty years of quiet success have made him feel somewhat secure.
-But he did not expect both alerts to arrive on the same day.
+But Hook did not expect both alerts to arrive on the same day.

-The story then begins with Jack Reacher working two jobs in Key West (digging pools with a shovel by day and working in a bar at night) and bumping into a private investigator, Costello, who happens to be looking for him on behalf of a client named Mrs. Jacob, a name Reacher does not recognise.
-Later on, while Reacher is working his night job as a bouncer in a strip club, two suspicious-looking large men also make inquiries about his location.
-Reacher attempts to follow them but instead finds Costello murdered on the sidewalk.
-Jack then flies to New York to find out why Costello was looking for him and why he was killed for it.
+Elsewhere, Jack Reacher is working two jobs in Key West digging pools with a shovel by day and working as a bouncer at night and meeting a private investigator, Costello, who happens to be looking for him on behalf of a client named Mrs. Jacob, a name Reacher does not recognize.
+Later on, while Reacher is working his night job as a bouncer in a strip club, two suspicious-looking men also make inquiries about his whereabouts.
+Reacher attempts to follow them and in the process finds Costello murdered on the sidewalk.
+Reacher then flies to New York City to find out why Costello was looking for him and why he was killed for it.

 After finding Costello's office seemingly untouched, Reacher's suspicion is aroused by an unsaved document open on the secretary's computer.
-Searching through the files on the computer Reacher gets the contact information for Mrs. Jacob and arrives in the middle of a funeral for his old mentor, former commanding officer, and friend, General Leon Garber.
-Garber's now-adult daughter, Jodie Garber-Jacob, turns out to be the mystery client.
-She has become a successful lawyer.
+Searching through the files, Reacher gets the contact information for Mrs. Jacob and arrives in the middle of a funeral for his former commanding officer and mentor, General Leon Garber.
+Leon's now-adult daughter, lawyer Jodie Garber-Jacob, turns out to be "Mrs. Jacob".

-Reacher and Jodie follow Costello's trail, uncovering information on her father's last project, an investigation for the Hobie family on the whereabouts of their son Victor, a helicopter pilot reported missing-in-action decades ago in Vietnam.
-They discover that the Hobies had been tricked into giving their life savings to a con man and gun runner named Rutter, who poses as a fake military liaison and investigator to families of MIA soldiers.
-Hobie becomes aware of their investigation, and tries to hunt them down.
-After forcing Rutter to return the money he stole, Reacher and Jodie visit the National Personnel Records Center in St. Louis, which leads them to the military Central Identification Laboratory in Hawaii, a special facility that identifies the forensic remains of soldiers.
+Reacher and Jodie follow Costello's trail, uncovering information on her father's last project: an investigation for the Hobie family on the whereabouts of their son Victor, a helicopter pilot reported missing in action during the Vietnam War.
+They discover that the Hobies had been tricked into giving their life savings to a con man named Rutter, who poses as a fake military liaison to families of MIA soldiers.
+Hook becomes aware of their investigation and tries to hunt them down.
+After forcing Rutter to return the money he stole, Reacher and Jodie visit the National Personnel Records Center in St. Louis, which leads them to a forensic laboratory in Hawaii that identifies the remains of soldiers.